AmasaDelano/dw-srd-offline/src/markdown/Moves.md

 ## Parley

-When you **you have leverage on a GM character and manipulate them**, roll+Cha.
+When you **you have leverage on a GM character and manipulate them**, roll+CHA.
 Leverage is something they need or want.
 On a hit they ask you for something and do it if you make them a promise first.
 On a 7–9, they need some concrete assurance of your promise, right now.

 ## Aid or Interfere